Samsung could be looking to shave precious millimetres off of its upcoming Galaxy S6 smartphone thanks to a new memory module.

 With ePoP, you’re looking at around a 40 per cent decrease in total area used – 225 square millimetres, down from 374.5 square millimetres.

 Although having failed to mention the S6 by name, with the future flagship phone just around the corner Samsung has confirmed the ePoP module will be primarily used in ‘high-end’ smartphones.

 It’s worth noting however that Samsung has already announced higher data transfer rate LPDDR4 mobile DRAM, which could take precedence over the LPDDR3 ePoP module for the Galaxy S6.

-Jeeho Baek, Samsung’s Senior VP of Memory Marketing, said: “By offering our new high-density ePoP memory for flagship smartphones, Samsung expects to provide its customers with significant design benefits, while enabling faster and longer operation of multi-tasking features.”
+Jeeho Baek, Samsung’s Senior VP of Memory Marketing, said: “By offering our new high-density ePoP memory for flagship smartphones, Samsung expects to provide its customers with significant design benefits, while

 “We plan to expand our line-up of ePoP memory with packages involving enhancements in performance and density over the next few years, to further add to the growth of premium mobile market.”